Kew the Music 2021

 Headliner Bananarama will be joined by legendary vocalist Gabrielle and X-Factor alumni Rebecca Ferguson for an ultimate summer night out.

-With over 30 million copies sold worldwide, multiple BRIT-Award nominations and an entry into the Guiness Book of World Records for the most chart entries by a female group with 32 Top 40 UK hits, Bananarama are an era-defining group whose legacy and influence continues to endure.
+With over 30 million copies sold worldwide, multiple BRIT-Award nominations, and a Guiness World Record for the most chart entries by a female group (they have 32 Top 40 UK hits), Bananarama are an era-defining group whose legacy and influence continues to endure.

-Timeless classics including ‘Shy Boy’, ‘Cruel Summer’ and ‘Really Saying Something’.
-Since their transition to a duo in the early 90s, Bananarama have shown no sign of slowing down, releasing a further six studio albums with their most recent project ‘In Stereo’ arriving in 2019.
+Since their transition to a duo in the early 90s, Bananarama have shown no sign of slowing down, releasing a further six studio albums including their most recent project, ‘In Stereo’, in 2019.

 Famed for her raspy tones, Gabrielle redefined what a female pop star in the 90s could be.
-Using her sweet vocals and gift for songwriting as an anchor, Gabrielle has been responsible for some of the UK’s most pre-eminent hits.
+Using her sweet vocals and gift for songwriting as an anchor, Gabrielle is to thank for some of the UK’s most pre-eminent hits.

-Best known for her appearance on the seventh series of the X-Factor in 2010, Rebecca Ferguson and her vintage vocal stylings, to date has released four critically-acclaimed albums, all reaching the UK Top 10.
+Best known for her appearance on the seventh series of the X-Factor in 2010, Rebecca Ferguson has released four critically-acclaimed albums with her vintage vocal stylings, all reaching the UK Top 10.

-With little need of introduction, party favourites and spectacular performers, Gipsy Kings will close Kew the Music 2020.
+With little need of introduction, the party favourites and spectacular performers, Gipsy Kings, will close Kew the Music 2021.